Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: Abstract

 \section{Abstract}

 Recovering matrices from compressive and grossly corrupted observations is a fundamental problem in robust statistics, with rich applications in computer vision and machine learning.
 In theory, under certain conditions, this problem can be solved in polynomial time via a natural convex relaxation, known as Compressive Principal Component Pursuit (CPCP).
-However, all existing provable algorithms for CPCP suffer from superlinear per-iteration cost, which severely limits their applicability to large scale problems.
-In this paper, we propose provable, scalable and efficient methods to solve CPCP with (essentially) linear per-iteration cost.
+However, many existing provably convergent algorithms for CPCP suffer from superlinear per-iteration cost, which severely limits their applicability to large-scale problems.
+In this paper, we propose provably convergent, scalable and efficient methods to solve CPCP with (essentially) linear per-iteration cost.
 Our method combines classical ideas from Frank-Wolfe and proximal methods.
 In each iteration, we mainly exploit Frank-Wolfe to update the low-rank component with rank-one SVD and exploit the proximal step for the sparse term.
-Convergence results and implementation details are also discussed.
-We demonstrate the scalability of the proposed approach with promising numerical experiments on visual data.
+Convergence results and implementation details are discussed.
+We demonstrate the practicability and scalability of our approach with numerical experiments on visual data.